JeffreyRiggle/my-site/content/blog/java-perf/index.md

 ## Leasons learned

 Depending on where you are willing to set your limit Java performance evaluations can go much deeper than many people may realize.
-From intuition, to slow path, to JITT'd path there are a lot of oppertunities for performance to be hard to measure.
+From intuition, to slow path, to a JIT-compiled path there are a lot of oppertunities for performance to be hard to measure.
 This whole test didn't even consider the differences between hotspot optimizations for different CPU architectures which could have been explored.

 However if the numbers tell you one thing is is pay close attention to your collections and how you initailize them.
 A failure to do this could lead to an insane decrease in performance.

+In this case it turns out that the costs I cared about for legibility weren’t the ones the machine cared about.